zulip/zulip/docs/contributing/summer-with-zulip.md

     - Look at Steve Howell's closed PRs to get a feel for how to do this well for even complex changes.

-    - Or Eklavya Sharma's (from GSoC 2016) to see a fellow GSoC student doing this well. (`git log -p --author=Eklavya` is a fast way to skim).
+    - Or Eklavya Sharma's (from GSoC 2016) to see a fellow GSoC contributor doing this well. (`git log -p --author=Eklavya` is a fast way to skim).

   - Team up with other developers close to or in your time zone who are working